narenkiran1729/Recipes/SemiyaUpma.md

 8. Add sliced green chillies.
 Wait 5-10 seconds
 9. Add half curry leaves, crushing them a little in your hand by keeping aside the other half for later use.
 Wait 5-10 seconds
 10. Add sliced onions.
 Wait till they turn transparent.
 It will take roughly 1-2 minutes.
+11. Add Carrot(optional).
+Wait 1-2 minutes.
-11. Add sliced tomatoes and salt(*salt helps in cooking tomato faster*).
+12. Add sliced tomatoes and salt(*salt helps in cooking tomato faster*).
 Wait till they get soft.
 It will take roughly 2-3 minutes.
-12. Add water.
+13. Add water.
 Check the seasoning and salt accordingly.
 Wait till water gets to rolling boiling.
-13. Add the other half curry leaves(crushed in hand).
+14. Add the other half curry leaves(crushed in hand).
 Then again wait till the onions and tomatoes get cooked properly in the boiling water.
-14. Add semiya.
+15. Add semiya.
 Wait till it absorbs water completely by stirring it so that it does not stick to bottom.
-15. Switch off the stove, put the lid and let it sit for 5-10 minutes before serving.
+16. Switch off the stove, put the lid and let it sit for 5-10 minutes before serving.

 That's it tasty semiya upma is ready to eat